mr5/icarus-android/README.md

         setContentView(R.layout.activity_main);
         webView = (WebView) findViewById(R.id.editor);
         // I offered a toolbar to manage editor buttons which implements TextView that with icon fonts.
-        // It's just a collection, not a Android View implementation.
+        // It's just a collection, not an Android View implementation.
         // TextViewToolbar will listen click events on all buttons that added to it.
         // You can implement your own `Toolbar`, to prevent these default behaviors.
         TextViewToolbar toolbar = new TextViewToolbar();